rdx40/weather-api-wrapper/README.md

 - then in your terminal
 - docker build -t weather-api-wrapper .
 - docker run -p 8080:8080 weather-api-wrapper
-- then go to a browser and http://localhost:8080/weather?city=London or whatever city
+- then go to a browser and http://localhost:8080/weather?city=London or whcihever city youd like to check it out with

 ### for the azure container registry method